carylwyatt/carylwyatt.github.io/_posts/2018-08-20-week-of-20-august.md

 ### 21 aug

 The LibInsight API call is working!
 Made some changes to the gate-counter.js app that I'll be pushing to github tomorrow.
 Today was pretty busy with regular library stuff, so I didn't have a bunch of time to work on this.
 More tomorrow!

+### 22 aug

+Made some tweaks the libinsight file.
+Everything seems to be working well!
+I'm going to have to add some math to cut the count in 2 (one for incoming, one for outgoing).
+Now that the libinsight issue has been worked out, what was left on the to-do list?
+Weird board closing problem, and bash script on startup.
+On to weird board closing problem!